adirothbuilds/NeoShinri-Engine/README.md

-# NeoShinri
+# NeoShinri™

-NeoShinri is a distributed AI agent engine designed for collaborative, role-based task execution.
+NeoShinri™ is a distributed AI agent engine designed for collaborative, role-based task execution.

 > A fusion of protocol, memory, and modular agents — NeoShinri is the foundation for building scalable, autonomous, and evolvable AI systems.